andwn/marsdev/README.md

 ### This takes so long to compile!

-GCC is a big boy so we just have to be patient.
+GCC is a big boy, so we just have to be patient.
 Alternatively,

 ![Parallel builds](doc/cores.png)